Aliases for UBE2V1 Gene

 GeneCards Summary for UBE2V1 Gene

-UBE2V1 (Ubiquitin-Conjugating Enzyme E2 Variant 1) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include acid-amino acid ligase activity.
-An important paralog of this gene is UBE2V2.
+UBE2V1 (Ubiquitin Conjugating Enzyme E2 V1) is a Protein Coding gene.
+Diseases associated with UBE2V1 include Machado-Joseph Disease and Lidocaine Allergy.
+Among its related pathways are Activated TLR4 signalling and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin protein ligase activity.
+An important paralog of this gene is PEDS1-UBE2V1.

 Has no ubiquitin ligase activity on its own.
 The UBE2V1-UBE2N heterodimer catalyzes the synthesis of non-canonical poly-ubiquitin chains that are linked through Lys-63.
 This type of poly-ubiquitination activates IKK and does not seem to involve protein degradation by the proteasome.
 Plays a role in the activation of NF-kappa-B mediated by IL1B, TNF, TRAF6 and TRAF2.
 Mediates transcriptional activation of target genes.
 Plays a role in the control of progress through the cell cycle and differentiation.
 Plays a role in the error-free DNA repair pathway and contributes to the survival of cells after DNA damage.
-Promotes TRIM5 capsid-specific restriction activity and the UBE2V1-UBE2N heterodimer acts in concert with TRIM5 to generate Lys-63-linked polyubiquitin chains which activate the MAP3K7/TAK1 complex which in turn results in the induction and expression of NF-kappa-B and MAPK-responsive inflammatory genes.
+Promotes TRIM5 capsid-specific restriction activity and the UBE2V1-UBE2N heterodimer acts in concert with TRIM5 to generate 'Lys-63'-linked polyubiquitin chains which activate the MAP3K7/TAK1 complex which in turn results in the induction and expression of NF-kappa-B and MAPK-responsive inflammatory genes.
+Together with RNF135 and UBE2N, catalyzes the viral RNA-dependent 'Lys-63'-linked polyubiquitination of RIG-I/DDX58 to activate the downstream signaling pathway that leads to interferon beta production (PubMed:31006531).
+UBE2V1-UBE2N together with TRAF3IP2 E3 ubiquitin ligase mediate 'Lys-63'-linked polyubiquitination of TRAF6, a component of IL17A-mediated signaling pathway.